COVID-19 Community Update

 Will applying test optional impact my ability to earn merit scholarships?

-No, WVU will award merit scholarships to test optional admits provided that they meet certain GPA benchmarks.
+For incoming freshman for 2021-22, WVU will offer merit scholarships to test optional admits provided they meet certain GPA benchmarks.
 However, students are encouraged to submit a test score to be considered for maximum scholarship eligibility.
-More details will be released soon regarding merit for those without test scores.
-Scores may be submitted at a later date to qualify for merit, as well.
+Scores may be submitted at a later date to qualify for a merit offer.

 Will the Honors College at WVU consider test optional applicants?

-Yes, the Honors College is committed to ensuring that students engaged in a rigorous high school curriculum, experiential learning, and service programs are eligible to apply.
-A more holistic application review for test optional students will be established.
+Yes, the Honors College is committed to ensuring that students engaged in a rigorous high school curriculum, experiential learning and service programs are eligible to apply.
+In place of test scores, eligible admits will be required to submit answers to a number of essay prompts.
 As always, the Honors College extends an invite to students and will contact eligible admits starting mid-fall.